-The lack of observations is the primary, and obvious, difficulty to validate an OOFS on a specific site.
-In that sense, it is very difficult to overcome observational gaps and, if they exist, OOFS validation processes are seriously hindered by them.
+The lack of observations is the primary, and obvious, difficulty of validating an OOFS at a specific site.
+In that sense, it is very difficult to overcome observational gaps, and, if they exist, OOFS validation processes are seriously hindered by them.

 Validation is a global necessity and challenge.
-Capet et al. (2020) provides a complete overview and mapping of the current European capability in terms of OOFSs, including contributions from 49 organizations around Europe about 104 operational model systems, simulating mostly hydrodynamics, biogeochemistry and sea waves.
+Capet et al. (2020) provide a complete overview and mapping of the current European capability in terms of OOFSs, including contributions from 49 organizations around Europe about 104 operational model systems, mostly simulating hydrodynamics, biogeochemistry and sea waves.
 This contribution shows how, and to what extent, different observational data sources are used for model skill assessment.
-As shown in Figure 1, most of the model validation systems mainly use fixed platforms, satellite remote sensing and coastal tide gauges.
+As shown in Fig. 1, most of the model validation systems mainly use fixed platforms, satellite remote sensing and coastal tide gauges.